javierlopezdeancos/spqrt/README.md

 # SPQRT

-An organizational chart in react
+An Rome legion organizational chart in react

 ## Components
 ### Components and BoundedContext Hierarchy